 Contributors explore miracles, political authority and violence in Orthodoxy, Roman Catholicism, various Protestant groups, Judaism, Islam and the local religious beliefs of Pacific Islanders who interacted with Christians.
-The articles are geographically expansive, with contributions ranging from confessional conflict in Poland-Lithuania to the conquest of Oceana.
+The chapters are geographically expansive, with contributions ranging from confessional conflict in Poland-Lithuania to the conquest of Oceania.
 They examine various types of conflict such as confessional struggles, conversion attempts, assassination and war, as well as themes including diplomacy, miraculous iconography, toleration, theology and rhetoric.
-Together, the essays explore the appropriation of accounts of miraculous violence that are recorded in sacred texts to reveal what partisans claimed God did in conflict, and how they claimed to know.
+Together, the chapters explore the appropriation of accounts of miraculous violence that are recorded in sacred texts to reveal what partisans claimed God did in conflict, and how they claimed to know.
 The volume investigates theories of justified warfare, changing beliefs about the supernatural with the advent of modernity and the perceived relationship between human and divine agency.

 Table of Contents

 Introduction: Divine Violence: From the Ancient Near East to the Assault on the United States Capitol

 - "Words that supply Valour": God, Warfare, and the Rhetoric of Persuasion in Carolingian History Writing

 - Bearded Ghosts and Holy Visions: Miracles, Manliness and Clerical Authority on the First Crusade

 - Narrating ‘New Wonders’: Divine Agency, Crusade, and Afonso I of Portugal’s 1147 Conquest of Santarém

 - Miracles, Divine Agency, and Christian-Muslim Diplomacy During the Crusades